Veggie Crisps RecipeGluten-free, dairy-free, sugar-free, grain-free, egg-free

-As I write in Mila’s Meals: The Beginning & The Basics:
+As I write in my book Mila’s Meals: The Beginning & The Basics:

 “Trans fat increases LDL (‘bad’) cholesterol levels while decreasing HDL (‘good’) cholesterol; increases the risk of heart attacks, heart disease and strokes; and, contributes to increased inflammation, diabetes and other health problems.

 The Institute of Medicine has advised consumers to consume as little trans fat as possible, ideally less than about 2 grams a day (that much might come from naturally occurring trans fat in beef and dairy products).
 The Harvard School of Public Health researchers estimate that trans fat have been causing about 50,000 premature heart attack deaths annually, making partially hydrogenated oil one of the most harmful ingredients in the food supply.”

 TBHQ is a synthetic antioxidant.
 As I write in the Appendix of my book: